Idiosyncratic volatility and correlation forecasting

 Next, we define the groups of similar assets.
 These need to be mutually exclusive.
 I.e. we cannot have one asset that is part of multiple groups.
 Not all assets have to be part of a group.

-In the example below, we put Alphabet, Microsoft and Meta in a group, and Mastercast and Visa in a separate group.
+In the example below, we put Apple, Microsoft and Alphabet in a group, and Mastercast and Visa in a separate group.
 NVIDIA is not part of a group.

 groups = [